-Another professional teeth whitening kit but for home use, Opalescence PF teeth whitening gel is available in 5 different carbamide concentrations including 10%,15%,20%,35%,45%.
+Another professional teeth whitening kit but for home use, Opalescence PF teeth whitening gel is available in 5 different carbamide concentrations including 10%,15%,20%,35%, and 45%.
 The whitening gel is also a mixed ingredient of PF (potassium nitrate and fluoride).
-It contains xylitol, which is a non-sugar sweetener that has anticaries properties.
+Additionally, it contains xylitol, which is a non-sugar sweetener that has anticaries properties.
 This product is similar to other Opalescence whitening systems which don’t rely on light kits such as LED device.
 Take-home Opalescence PF can be prescribed by your dentist as a follow-up for Opalescence Boost to whiten your teeth much comfortably and professionally at home.

 Treatment time: Use daily for 10 days or when desired results are achieved.
 For per-use daily, check out the instructions.
 The higher the carbamide concentration, the less you apply in each time during the day.

 Cost: $75 to $100

 Cosmetic dentists and dental specialists have long been using BriteSmile teeth whitening system due to comfortable and gentle whitening experience it provides.
 This professional kit uses hydrogen peroxide-based gel for maximum level of stain-removing process and elimination of yellowing on teeth.
 In addition, treatment with BriteSmile involves laser light-activated method for the purpose of whitening gel activation.

 Treatment time.
 It takes 1-hour in-office treatment with 20-minute intervals.

 Cost: varies from $500 to $600